ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/api-keys.markdown

-﻿# Manage Your Server : API Keys
+# Manage Your Server: API Keys

 Here you can quickly create API Keys or edit already existing ones (read more about Authentication & Authorization [here](../../server/configuration/authentication-and-authorization)).